maxxiimo/the-front-end-manifesto/slicing-and-dicing-mockups.md

         = render :partial => 'shared/footer'
     = scripts

-A slight variation of this manifestos base layout found in the HTML Organization section.
+A slight variation in our foundation [layout file][application] to accommodate the design needs of this project.
+Using our foundation markup with Compass grid backgrounds on, here's what our project looks like:

+![][step-5]

 ### Step 6 - Start with %header and %footer